Kanagawa Local Cuisine: Kenchin-jiru

 Besides being a common dish in households, you can find Kenchin-jiru on the menu at many restaurants across Japan.
 Kencho-ji Temple has also shared its Kenchin-jiru with the public at events like the “Kencho-ji Temple Festival” in 2018 and 2019, where they served it from huge pots.
 It’s also served to participants in the bean-throwing ceremony at the temple’s annual Setsubun event in February.
 Furthermore, Kenchin-jiru is served about three times a year as a local dish in school lunches in Kamakura City.

-- Fucha Ryori (普茶料理): A style of Japanese Buddhist cuisine with Chinese origins.
+• Fucha Ryori (普茶料理): A style of Japanese Buddhist cuisine with Chinese origins.

-- Kencho-ji (建長寺): A famous Zen temple in Kamakura, Kanagawa Prefecture.
+• Kencho-ji (建長寺): A famous Zen temple in Kamakura, Kanagawa Prefecture.

-- Konnyaku (こんにゃく): A jelly-like food made from the konjac plant.
+• Konnyaku (こんにゃく): A jelly-like food made from the konjac plant.

-- Komatsuna (小松菜): Japanese mustard spinach.
+• Komatsuna (小松菜): Japanese mustard spinach.

-- Dashi (だし): A Japanese soup stock, usually made from kombu (kelp) and shiitake mushrooms in the case of Kenchin-jiru.
+• Dashi (だし): A Japanese soup stock, usually made from kombu (kelp) and shiitake mushrooms in the case of Kenchin-jiru.

-- Setsubun (節分): The day before the beginning of spring in the old Japanese calendar, celebrated with rituals to drive away evil spirits.
+• Setsubun (節分): The day before the beginning of spring in the old Japanese calendar, celebrated with rituals to drive away evil spirits.

-- Ebisu-ko (恵比寿講): A festival held to pray for good business.
+• Ebisu-ko (恵比寿講): A festival held to pray for good business.

-The information published on this site (Piggy's Grandma of Japan) is a summary and adaptation of information found on the Ministry of Agriculture, Forestry and Fisheries of Japan (MAFF) website, "Our Regional Cuisines".
+The information about regional cuisine featured on this website (Piggy's Grandma of Japan) is summarized and adapted from the Ministry of Agriculture, Forestry and Fisheries of Japan (MAFF) website, "Our Regional Cuisines"Additional commentary is provided based on the unique experiences and perspectives of the site's editors.

-The copyright for the original information belongs to the Ministry of Agriculture, Forestry and Fisheries of Japan.
+The copyright for the original content regarding regional cuisine belongs to the Ministry of Agriculture, Forestry and Fisheries of Japan.

-The summaries and adaptations provided on this site are for informational purposes only, and Piggy's Grandma of Japan does not guarantee their accuracy or completeness.
-Please refer to the original page on the MAFF website for complete and accurate information.
+The summaries and adaptations published on this site are intended for informational purposes only.
+Piggy's Grandma of Japan does not guarantee the accuracy or completeness of this information.
+For the most accurate and complete details, please refer to the original pages on the MAFF website.